University of Technology Sydney

 This subject will be delivered through weekly lectures, hands-on laboratories/tutorials with aid of an online learning management system.
 During the lectures, the selected Al techniques will be explained and discussed.
 Students are required to read and/or view designated materials for each lecture.

-Students will develop a good understanding of AI techniques through a series of AI technique demons.
-They will develop their competence of applying some selected AI techniques through a group AI project.
-Their communication skills will be developed through communication between group members, written reports of AI projects and project presentations.
+Students’ ability of explaining and applying the common AI techniques in simple scenarios will be assessed in an open-book exam.
+Their ability of explaining selected simple AI applications will be assessed through a series of AI technique demos and their competence of design AI solutions for simple real-world applications will be assessed through a group AI project.
+Their communication and collaboration skills will be developed through communication and collaboration between group members, giving AI technique demos and AI project presentations.

 Content (topics)